-CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, such as the chest or brain, taken from different angles.
+CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, such as the abdomen, pelvis, chest, and brain, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.

 X-ray of the chest and bones: An x-ray is a type of energy beam that can go through the body and onto film, making a picture of areas inside the body.

-MRI (magnetic resonance imaging): A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body, such as the brain.
+MRI (magnetic resonance imaging): A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body, such as the abdomen, pelvis, and brain.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

 Bone scan: A procedure to check if there are rapidly dividing cells, such as cancer cells, in the bone.
 A very small amount of radioactive material is injected into a vein and travels through the bloodstream.
 The radioactive material collects in the bones and is detected by a scanner.